Tinkerforge/doc/en/source/Hardware/Bricklets/NFC.rst

 and write NFC tags.
 To do this you only have to place a NFC tag in the proximity (up to 10cm) of the Bricklet.

-NFC Forum Type 1, 2, 3, 4 and Mifare Classic tags are supported.
-Direct page access is available and it is possible to directly read/write NDEF messages through the API.
+NFC Forum Type 1, 2, 3, 4 (ISO 14443), NFC Forum Type 5 (ISO 15693) and Mifare Classic tags are supported.
+Direct page
+access is available and it is possible to directly read/write NDEF messages through the API.